-Taegeukgi: Its design symbolizes the principles of the yin and yang in oriental philosophy.
-The circle in the center is divided into two equal parts, where the upper red responds to the active cosmic forces of the yang; conversely, the lower blue section represents the passive cosmic forces of the yin.
-The flag's background is white, representing Korean’s desire for peace and purity.
+Taegeukgi: The current design of Taegeukgi was finalized in October of 1949.
+It symbolizes the principles of the yin and yang in oriental philosophy.
+The circle in the center is divided into two equal parts, where the upper red responds to the positive cosmic forces of the yang; conversely, the lower blue section represents the negative cosmic forces of the yin.
+The flag's background is white, representing peace and purity valued by the people of Korea.
 The circle is surrounded by four trigrams, one in each corner, characterizing continual movement, balance and harmony.
-Each trigram symbolizes one of the four universal elements (heaven, earth, fire, and water).

 - National Flower

 Mugunghwa: The national flower of Korea is mugunghwa, or rose of Sharon, which comes into bloom from July to October every year.
-Profusions of the blossom gracefully decorate the entire nation during that time, providing a view which has been loved by all Korean for many years.
-It is also the favorite plant of the people as the flower’s symbolic significance stems from the Korean word ‘mugung’, meaning immortality.
-This word accurately reflects the enduring nature of Korean culture, and the determination and perseverance of the Korean people.
+Profusion of mugunghwa blossoms gracefully decorate the entire nation during blooming season, providing a view that has been loved by Koreans for many years.
+The flower’s symbolic significance stems from the Korean word mugung, which means immortality.

 - National Anthem

-Aegukga: Aegukga literally means 'a song expressing one’s love towards their country' in Korean, and that was the exact reason this anthem came to be born.
-Since its creation, the song has undergone several versions of transition; however, it remained focused on praising the sense of loyalty to the country.
-Maestro Ahn Eak-tai (1905-1965) is credited with having made the present form of the song in 1935, which was then officially adopted by the Korean Government (1948) as the national anthem and began to be used at all schools and official functions.
+Aegukga: Aegukga literally means “a song expressing love towards their country” in Korean, and it was originally meant to foster patriotism and raise awareness for the nation’s independence.
+The anthem had undergone several changes since it was first introduced until it took its current form.
+Maestro Ahn Eak-tai (1906-1965) rearranged the piece in 1935, which was then officially adopted by the Korean Government in 1948 as the national anthem.
+Since then, the anthem began to be used at all schools and official functions.

 Population of Korea

-The total population of Korea is approximately 51,634,618 (July 2016 data) with most of them residing in the Seoul metropolitan area.
+The total population of Korea is approximately 51,753,820 (as of August 2017), with most of the population residing in the Seoul metropolitan area.
 Outside of Seoul, other large and economically advanced cities such as Busan, Incheon, Daegu, Daejeon, Gwangju and Ulsan also have higher population densities than other cities in Korea.

-Information courtesy of Ministry of the Interior (MOI): www.mospa.go.kr (Korean, English)
+Information courtesy of Ministry of the Interior and Safety (MOIS): www.mois.go.kr (Korean, English)